MatiasVL/switchfully-version-control-git/40-databases-java/20-orm-jpa/src/main/java/codelab01/README.md

     1. Change the `@Transient` with `@ManyToOne` and under it the line `@JoinColumn(name="FK_COUNTRY_ID")`
     1. `Attraction` will now have a link to `Country`.
 Easy wasn't it?
     1. Create a report.
 Country should again been filled in.
+        1. Something will still be broken, but now you have the tools to fix it.